Chinese Boy Accidentally Found 66-Million-Year-Old Dinosaur Eggs

 The discovery of a rare dinosaur nest is not that unusual in the city of Héyuán, which has a population of three million inhabitants.
 There have been numerous finds of dinosaur fossils and especially eggs.
 According to the Sun, because of the discoveries, ‘Héyuán has become known as China's "home of dinosaurs".

 The first major find of dinosaur eggs was in 1996, also near the Dong River, where the schoolboy made his find.
-In 2015 workmen laying sewage pipes found a batch of over 40 eggs.
-The Daily Mail reports that ‘‘more than 17,000 of them have been dug out in the city’’.
+In 2015, workmen laying sewage pipes found a batch of over 40 eggs.
+The Daily Mail reported that ‘‘more than 17,000 of them have been dug out in the city’’.
 Over 10,000 of them are now stored or on display at the local Héyuán Museum.
 Its collection of fossilized prehistoric eggs is regarded as one of the most extensive anywhere in the world.

 65-Million-Year-Old Triceratops Skull

 Meanwhile in the United States, another significant dinosaur finding was made by a student this week.
 Harrison Duran, a college student at the University of California, who has been obsessed with dinosaurs since early childhood, discovered the partial skull of a 65 million-year-old triceratops at Hell Creek Formation in North Dakota.